joro86/GeorgievBiosero/Readme.md

 I had fun creating this project.
 I tried to follow the requirements as closed to as I can.
+I tried to show my stryle of coding and how I write unit tests.

 Here is somehting to know if you try to run this.